Key features of the BBHugme pregnancy pillow:

 Made from: OEKO-TEX certified cotton/elastane mix, bbhugme™ Pebbles made from BPA-free silicone

-Washing instructions: Machine washable at 40 degrees
+Washing instructions: Machine washable at 40 degreepregnancy pillow

 At around £140, dependent on exchange rates and where you buy, the Bbhugme pillow is right at the top of the price bracket for pregnancy pillows… and then some.
 In comparison, the innovative Dreamgenii pregnancy support pillow has an RRP of £44.99, while the Summer Infant Body Support pillow retails at £39.99.